Learn to Memorize: Scalable Continual Learning in Semiparametric Models with Mixture-of-Neighbors Induction Memory: Experiments

 \subsubsection{Next-word prediction}

-For a language model, next-word prediction is its basic usage and most straightforward end task which is especially important for the application (e.g., input methods, \href{https://blog.google/products/gmail/subject-write-emails-faster-smart-compose-gmail/}{Google's smart compose} and \href{https://insider.office.com/zh-cn/blog/text-predictions-in-word-outlook}{Microsoft's text predictions}) of predicting texts in AI writing assistants.
+For LLM, next-word prediction is the basic and the most straightforward end task, especially important for AI applications (e.g., input methods, \href{https://insider.office.com/zh-cn/blog/text-predictions-in-word-outlook}{Microsoft's text predictions} and \href{https://chat.openai.com}{ChatGPT}).

-To align this task with our CL setting (over Newscrawl-20H1), we test next-word prediction on the WikiEvent-20H1 to verify if CL over Newscrawl-20H1 can help write the contemporary event articles in Wikipedia.
-As in language modeling, SeMem consistently shows comparable performance with increasingly better scalability than FullMem as the model size gets larger (Table \ref{table:wiki_size}) and achieves desirable CL results with little forgetting (Figure \ref{fig:wiki_acc}).
+To align this task with our CL setting, we test the next-word prediction on the WE-20H1 to verify if CL over NC-20H1 can help write the current event articles in Wikipedia.
+As in language modeling, MoNIM consistently shows comparable performance with better scalability than FullMem as the model size increases (Table \ref{table:wiki_size}) and desirable results with little forgetting (Figure \ref{fig:wiki_acc}).